trchen19/crossword_generator/README.md

 '''

 ## Notes about Experimentation Infrastructure
 The infrastructure for running experiments currently is not linked with the generation system.
-Connecting the two requires detaching the backend system from the GUI and calling the helper functions in inputGenerator.py
+Connecting the two requires detaching the backend system from the GUI and calling the helper functions in inputGenerator.py.
+Documentation for experiments that I ran on this system are contained in Crossword_Generation_Experiment_Report.pdf in the testing directory.

 ## Acknowledgments